luchonaveiro/pedidosya-orders-tracker/README.md

 ![pedidosya](assets/pedidosya.png)

-Whenever you make an order, you receive an email with the confirmation of your order, and ttheeh final price you paid for it.
+Whenever you make an order, you receive an email with the confirmation of your order, and the final price you paid for it.

 ![mail_pedidosya](assets/mail_pedidosya.png)